vi3itor/lingualeoanki/readme.md

 ### Description

-[show description in Russian][1]
+[show description in Russian (описание на русском языке)][1]

 This is an add-on for [Anki][2] - powerful, intelligent flashcards, that makes remembering things easy via space repetition.

-The add-on downloads your dictionary words from [LinguaLeo][3] - another great resource to learn English and transforms them into Anki cards.
-Cards are created both for 'English to Russian' and 'Russian to English' sides and include pronunciation, images, transcription, and context.
+The add-on downloads your dictionary words from [LinguaLeo][3] - another great resource to learn English, and transforms them into Anki cards.
+Both 'English to Russian' and 'Russian to English' cards are created and they include pronunciation sound, image, transcription, and context.

+![screenshot][27]

-[LinguaLeo][3] has a user-friendly interface for adding new words to learn and a good [browser extension][4] to quickly look up for translations and easily add words to the dictionary.
+[LinguaLeo][3] has a user-friendly interface for adding new words to learn and a good [browser extension][4] to quickly look up for translations and add words to the dictionary easily.
 But once you added the words and learned them via several [trainings][5], you need Anki to stick them in your memory forever with as little time and effort as possible.

 ### New in version 2.0:
 #### Added